Canada – Stunningly beautiful, Picture-Perfect Scenery

 Icefields Parkway is a 144-mile scenic drive from Lake Louise to Jasper National Park.
 Give yourself at least a full day to see the Icefields Parkway.
 Note – a Parks Canada Pass is required to drive the Icefields Parkway.

 When I drove from Banff to Jasper, I left early in the morning, and I still was not able to see everything.
-The good news is I was able to visit the places I missed when I drove from Jasper back to Lake Louise a few days later.
+The good news is I visited the places I missed when I drove from Jasper back to Lake Louise a few days later.

 Recommendations